Maroun Bagdadi: Career

 Maroun Bagdadi was arguably Lebanon's most prominent filmmaker, one whose work has been seen all over the world.
 One of his best-known films, Houroub Saghira (Little Wars), was shown at the 1982 Cannes Film Festival, drawing this comment from a prominent film critic: "To make a film about Beirut that eschews polemics for more universal, more human issues is an achievement."
 His first Lebanese production was for television, an educational program called 7½.
 In 1975, he directed his first feature film, Beyrouth Ya Beyrouth.
 Koullouna Lil Watan, a 75-minute documentary produced in 1979, won the Jury Honor Prize at the International Leipzig Festival Documentary and Animated Film.

+Death

 Bagdadi died on December 10, 1993, aged 43, allegedly after an accidental fall down an elevator shaft at his home in Beirut.
-He was survived by his wife, Soraya, whose acting career continues as of 2017, and their three children.
+He is survived by his wife and favorite actress, Soraya, a daughter of former defense minister Victor Khoury whose acting career continues as of 2017, and their three children.